rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M10_Controlling_Deployments_using_Release_Gates.md

 1. Validate that failed requests were detected by Application Insights by navigating to the Application Insights blade of the **Canary** web app page, and, on the Application Insights blade, click **Alerts**, and verify that the page lists one or more **Sev 2** alerts.

     > **Note**: Since there is an alert triggered by the exception, **Query Azure Monitor** gate will fail.
 This, in turn, will prevent deployment to the **Production** environment.

-### Exercise 4: Remove the Azure lab resources

-In this exercise, you will remove the Azure resources provisioned in this lab to eliminate unexpected charges.

->**Note**: Remember to remove any newly created Azure resources that you no longer use.
-Removing unused resources ensures you will not see unexpected charges.

-#### Task 1: Remove the Azure lab resources

-In this task, you will use Azure Cloud Shell to remove the Azure resources provisione in this lab to eliminate unnecessary charges.

-1. In the Azure portal, open the **Bash** shell session within the **Cloud Shell** pane.
-1. List all resource groups created throughout the labs of this module by running the following command:

-    ```sh
-    az group list --query "[?starts_with(name,'az400m10l01-RG')].name" --output tsv
-    ```

-1. Delete all resource groups you created throughout the labs of this module by running the following command:

-    ```sh
-    az group list --query "[?starts_with(name,'az400m10l01-RG')].[name]" --output tsv | xargs -L1 bash -c 'az group delete --name $0 --no-wait --yes'
-    ```

-    >**Note**: The command executes asynchronously (as determined by the --nowait parameter), so while you will be able to run another Azure CLI command immediately afterwards within the same Bash session, it will take a few minutes before the resource groups are actually removed.

 ## Review